Daynnnnn/statamic-cloudfront/README.md

 From a standard Statamic V3 site, you can run:
 `composer require daynnnnn/statamic-cloudfront`

-Then you'll need to add the cloudfront strategy to your static cache config:
+Then you'll just need to add the cloudfront strategy to your static cache config:

 ```
 'strategies' => [